trongkido/devops-coaching/final-lab/README.md

 After that, we will connect GKE ArgoCD with github project that manage the helm template [Alt text](./images/final-lab-gke-argocd-add-repo.png)

-Now, we will prepare a pipeline with groovy script (Jenkinsfile)
+Now, we will prepare a CI pipeline with groovy script (Jenkinsfile) to build image, update values.yaml file and push to repository.
 ```groovy
 pipeline {
   agent none